 The risk to this project is the continuation of funding for the specialist workers who will coordinate the work.
 To mitigate against this we will ensure that our Community Fundraising Team works to secure funding from within the community so that the post can be funded into the future, even after the initial funding ends.

-The project will be located at our Family Services Hubs in Slough and Surrey Heath.
-The Hubs offer a chance for families to visit and recieve information, advice and support within one accessible enviorment.
+The project will be located at our Family Services Hub in Crowthorne and at our respite facility in Hampshire.
+These places offer a chance for families to spend time with trained professionals and receive advice, guidance and support within one accessible enviorment.

-Families who have lost a child will benenifit from accross Berkshire, Surrey, Buckinghamshire and Hampshire.
+Families across the UK who have lost a child are able to access these services although it is expected the majority of those who will benenifit will come from accross Berkshire, Surrey, Buckinghamshire, Oxfordshire and Hampshire.

 We are a Queen's Award winning charity which puts families of seriously-ill and life-limited children at the heart of everything we do.
 As a charity run by families for families we understand need and can provide empathic support.
-Of our paid workforce 40% have direct experience of caring for a seriously-ill child.
+Of our paid workforce 40% have direct experience of caring for a seriously-ill child, or are bereaved themselves.

 Read more about the Charity running this project.

-Bereavement Support Worker.
+Bereavement Support Co-ordinator and counsellor.
 Providing one-to-one and group support to bereaved families.